jiaweixu98/MethodsDatasetsScientists/readme.md

 - #papers with references 205,761
 - #papers with text embeddings 260,983

-It is hard to get a fixed number of nodes (especially for datasets and methods), so we reduce the fixed number and reduce the rate of going back to the original node.
-We only keep the nodes with enough types and amount of neighbor nodes.
+Because most authors (or papers) do not have methods neighbor nodes or datasets neighbor nodes, it is impossible to get a large fixed number of nodes (especially for datasets and methods) with the original configuration of [HetGNN](<https://dl.acm.org/doi/pdf/10.1145/3292500.3330961>).
+Therefore, we reduce the fixed number and reduce the rate of going back to the original node.
+In this way, we keep most nodes, and they have enough types and amount of neighbor nodes.

 A concern: so many nodes have 0 data and method, but we try a random walk to get it a method/dataset node.
 Does that make sense?
 Thanks to the attention mechanism, the unimportant node will be ignored.

-**We also employ an easy configuration: only keep the paper nodes having the author, datasets, and methods.
-Check the subset folder.**
+**In the subset folder, We only keep the paper nodes having the author, datasets, and methods.
+It is superfast but only has ~6000 authors.**

-**A problem: only 1143 papers have both methods and datasets.**
+**A problem: only 1143 papers and ~6000 authors have both methods and datasets.**

 In subset